-2. Policy Context
+3. Policy Context

-- This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes: - DfE Keeping Children Safe in Education 2023 (KCSIE) - Working Together to Safeguard Children 2018 (WTSC) - Ofsted: Education Inspection Framework 2019 - Framework for the Assessment of Children in Need and their Families 2000) - Kent and Medway Safeguarding Children Procedures (Online) - Early Years and Foundation Stage Framework 2021 (EYFS) - The Education Act 2002 - The Education (Independent School Standards) Regulations 2014 - The Non-Maintained Special Schools (England) Regulations 2015 - Sections 175 and 157 of the Education Act 2002 require school governing bodies, proprietors, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils or students at a school, or who are students under 18 years of age.
-Such arrangements will have to have regard to any guidance issued by the Secretary of State. - The Howard Academy Trust put measures in place to fully safeguard children in response to coronavirus (Covid-19), in accordance with KCSIE 2021 and related government guidance, We will continue to follow government guidance and continue to review safeguarding procedures and amend this policy to support the response to the pandemic if necessary.
+- ^{3.1.} This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
+This includes: - DfE Keeping Children Safe in Education 2024 (KCSIE) - Working Together to Safeguard Children 2018 (WTSC) - Ofsted: Education Inspection Framework 2019 - Framework for the Assessment of Children in Need and their Families 2000) - Kent and Medway Safeguarding Children Procedures (Online) - Early Years and Foundation Stage Framework 2021 (EYFS) - The Education Act 2002 - The Education (Independent School Standards) Regulations 2014 - The Non-Maintained Special Schools (England) Regulations 2015 - ^{3.2.} Sections 175 and 157 of the Education Act 2002 require school governing bodies, proprietors, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils or students at a school, or who are students under 18 years of age.
+Such arrangements will have to have regard to any guidance issued by the Secretary of State. - ^{3.3.} The Howard Academy Trust put measures in place to fully safeguard children in response to coronavirus (Covid-19), in accordance with KCSIE 2021 and related government guidance, We will continue to follow government guidance and continue to review safeguarding procedures and amend this policy to support the response to the pandemic if necessary.

-3. Definition of Safeguarding
+4. Definition of Safeguarding

-- 3.1.
-Safeguarding children is defined in Keeping Children Safe in Education 2023 as: - protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes (Children includes everyone under the age of 18) - The Howard Academy Trust acknowledges that safeguarding includes a wide range of specific issues including (but not limited to): - Abuse and neglect - Bullying, including cyberbullying - Children with family members in prison - Children Missing Education (CME) or absent from education - Child missing from home or care - Child Sexual Exploitation (CSE) - Child Criminal Exploitation (CCE) - Contextual safeguarding (risks outside the family home)
+- ^{4.1.} Safeguarding children is defined in Working Together to Safeguard Children 2023 and Keeping Children Safe in Education 2024 as: - Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes - Children includes everyone under the age of 18 - ^{4.2.} Child Protection is a part of safeguarding and is defined as activity undertaken to protect specific children from significant harm. this includes harm inside or outside the home or online. - ^{4.3.} The Howard Academy Trust acknowledges that safeguarding includes a wide range of specific issues including (but not limited to): - Abuse and neglect Bullying including - Bullying, including cyberbullying - Children with family members in prison

+- Children Missing Education (CME) or absent from education

+- Child missing from home or care

+- Child Sexual Exploitation (CSE)

+- Child Criminal Exploitation (CCE)

+- Contextual safeguarding (risks outside the family home)

 - County lines and gangs

 - Domestic abuse

 - Drugs and alcohol misuse

 - Fabricated or induced illness

 - Faith abuse

 - Gender based abuse and violence against women and girls

 - Hate

 - Homelessness

 - Human trafficking and modern slavery

 - Mental health

 - Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting"

 - Online safety

 - Child-on-child abuse

 - Preventing radicalisation and extremism

 - Private fostering

 - Relationship abuse

 - Serious Violence

 - Sexual Violence and Sexual Harassment

 - So-Called honour-based abuse including Female Genital Mutilation (FGM) and forced marriage

 - Upskirting

-- 3.3.
-Also see Annex B within 'Keeping children Safe in Education' 2023 p.140)
+^{4.4.} Also see Annex B within 'Keeping children Safe in Education' 2023 p.140)

-4. Policy Compliance, Monitoring and Review
+5. Policy Compliance, Monitoring and Review